 10-Basics for achieving

 word "BASICS" is not very sexy.
 But it is a very

 important thing to understand.
-Mastering MRP-LEAN manufacturing basics of what has worked in the past establishes
+Mastering best-in-class manufacturing basics of what has worked in the past establishes

 needed to successfully implement and optimize the change initiatives of

 basics of Best-in-Class Lean Manufacturing with a total

 of 357 charts and graphs with relevant case study narratives plus "lessons

 Team leaders study their e-tutorials, print relevant

 sections, and highlight passages that are important for understanding and

 plans are used for guiding, empowering, self-directed teams to achievements